thephpleague/uri-src/docs/components/2.0/query.md

 ### Query::has

-Because a pair value can be `null` the `Query::has` method is used to remove the possible `Query::get` result ambiguity.
+Because a query pair value can be `null` the `Query::has` method is used to remove the possible `Query::get` result ambiguity.

 ~~~php
 $query = Query::createFromRFC3986('foo=bar&p&z=');